-I frequently am asked about my equipment.
+I am frequently asked about my equipment.
 Good equipment gives you the chance to make a good photograph.
 You must do the rest.
-I use exclusively Nikon® equipment.
-That is not to say that other manufacturers don’t make excellent equipment.
-This is the list of my current equipment.
-You need only to buy the equipment that you need to take the images you like to make.
+I use exclusively FUJI Mirrorless cameras as well as Nikon® equipment.
+That is not to say other manufacturers don’t make excellent equipment.
+Below is the list of my current equipment.
+Remember, you only need to buy the equipment needed to take the images you like to make.

-Remember, the camera is only the vehicle that captures the image.
+The camera is only the vehicle that captures the image.
 Our eyes see what the camera captures.
 Having the best gear without the vision is useless.
 It is important to develop your personal vision and only then worry about acquiring top rated gear.
-I always remember how I felt when I was asked if my camera takes good pictures, or when someone said that I must own an expensive lens.
+I always remember how I felt when I was asked if my camera takes good pictures, or when someone said that I must own an expensive lens!

 LENSES: ALL NIKON (I use the appropriate lens hoods for all lenses)